Illangelo: Early life

-Music career
+Career

-In December 2010, Illangelo and the Weeknd connected in Toronto and did "Crew Love", making it the first time he got to work with an artist that he genuinely loved and admired.
-Illangelo thought he would have to move back to Calgary as his money ran out, but then began to work on House of Balloons with producer Doc McKinney and the Weeknd.
+In December 2010, Illangelo and The Weeknd connected in Toronto and did "Crew Love", making it the first time he got to work with an artist that he genuinely loved and admired.
+Illangelo thought he would have to move back to Calgary as his money ran out, but then began to work on House of Balloons with producer Doc McKinney and The Weeknd.
 In January 2011, Drake decided to take "Crew Love" for his upcoming album.
-2012 was spent working mainly on the Weeknd's Trilogy.
+2012 was spent working mainly on The Weeknd's Trilogy.

 On August 20, 2013, Illangelo released his debut concept album titled History of Man, which he describes as "a literary, visual and audio narrative inspired by the epic poem Paradise Lost by 17th-century English poet John Milton".

 Illangelo released a single titled "What The Fuss" on February 18, 2014, which features up and coming Toronto native Rochelle Jordan.
 Earlier that month, he released a series of demos from the pre-House of Balloons era (circa 2010) on his Bandcamp page.

 On May 2, 2014, Illangelo collaborated with the Sydney trio Movement on their self titled debut EP.
-Their self-described style of minimal soul in combination with Illangelo's futuristic sound created a unique texture that has since been gaining much momentum selling out their Australian tour and several dates across the USA and Europe.
+Their self-described style of minimal soul in combination with Illangelo's futuristic sound created a unique texture that has since been gaining much momentum selling out their Australian tour and several dates across the US and Europe.
 Additionally "Like Lust" and "Ivory" went on receive back to back Best New Track on Pitchfork.

 Illangelo released his single "Clockwork", featuring vocalist Phlo Finister, on May 12, 2014.
 Shortly after he released a video with Los Angeles filmmaker Lance Drake.
 It has since gotten Staff Picked on Vimeo.

 In an interview with Earmilk on July 1, 2014, Illangelo announced that he and Phlo Finister had created a band together called Youthquaker.
 The group's first release "Projections", containing 3 songs, was released via a BitTorrent Bundle.
 The songs were downloaded over 900,000 times in the first week of release.